FORUM

 • What is GSG?

 GSG is an acronym for Samsung’s Global Strategy Group.
 Newly-hired MBA students join GSG as Global Strategists (GS) and engage on critical and high-impact projects across diverse industries, functions, and geographies.
-The overall goal of GSG is to build a pipeline of tomorrow’s leaders who will lead Samsung and its affiliated companies.
+GSG has a twofold mission: to create positive business impact for Samsung through strategic advisory projects, and to build a pipeline of tomorrow's leaders who will lead Samsung and its affiliated companies

 • What does career progression look like at GSG?